Rodman Library Offers Book Clubs for All Ages

 The Books and Coffee Book Club meets at 6:30 p.m. every second Monday of the month at Rodman Branch Library.

-NOTE: The June meeting is being held on the second Monday due to a scheduling conflict.
+NOTE: The August meeting is being held on the first Monday due to a scheduling conflict.

 Future selections include: